-Young likes to say that he has two distinct sides: one side that is attracted to abstract ideas and 20th Century music, and the other that enjoys writing “the great American tune.”
-That dichotomy serves him perfectly as a film composer, constantly called on to write the most dissonant music for a suspense cue one minute and collaborate with a lyricist on an R&B track (“Give me a Reason” with Dave Hollister for “in Too Deep”) or a love song (“Against the Wind” with vocalist Lori Perri for “Set it Off”) the next.
+Young likes to say that he has two distinct sides: one side that is attracted to abstract ideas and 20th Century music, and the other side that enjoys writing “The great American tune”.
+That dichotomy serves him perfectly as a film composer, constantly called on to write the most dissonant music for a suspense cue one minute and collaborate with a lyricist on an R&B track (“Give me a Reason” with Dave Hollister for “In Too Deep”) or a love song (“Against the Wind” with vocalist Lori Perri for “Set it Off”) the next.

 When not working, Young spends his time delving into a rather eclectic hobby.
 Though he ascended from the ranks of solely scoring horror and science fiction films, his ongoing fascination with the macabre is evident in his vast collection of jack-o-lanterns, masks and autographs of many horror film stars of the past.

 Christopher Young says he has been blessed with his career so he gives back to the film music community.
 He has taught a film scoring class at USC for over ten years, a two-term past president of The Film Music Society, and the president of the Madrid Film Music Festival in Spain.